Koblenz Hauptbahnhof: After the Second World War

 The station building and the railway tracks were damaged in air raids during the Second World War.
 Reconstruction began in 1946.
 The station lost the hall structure over its platforms and its tower building.
 The reconstructions were different from the original buildings, simply built and without ornamentation.
 Functional roofs were installed over the platforms.
 In 1957 the Rhine line was electrified.
 In 1967 a new railway station signal box was opened and in 1977 the lobby was renovated.
 The travel centre was opened in 1984.
 In 1998 renovation of the station began and it is still continuing.

 Train services

 Koblenz station has a total of ten platform tracks on four platforms, seven of which are through-tracks (1 to 5, 8 and 9) and three of which are terminal tracks (104, 105 and 109).

 Trains on the Left Rhine line from the north can use almost all tracks (1 to 5, 8 and 104), while Mosel line trains only use the three western tracks (5, 8 and 9).
 Trains on the Left Rhine line from the south can use only the eastern tracks (1 to 5 and 105), while Lahntal railway and Right Rhine line trains can use all tracks (apart from the northern terminal platform, 104).

+In the 2026 timetable, the following services stop at the station: